-In general, every hospital system assigns its own unique identifier to each patient whose medical record it maintains.
-But this makes it difficult to track patients across multiple systems and identify duplicate patients when different systems are linked.
+In general, every hospital system assigns its own unique identifier (known as a medical record number) to each patient whose medical record it maintains.
+But this makes it difficult to track patients across multiple systems and can even result in duplicate records (one patient's health information being spit into multiple records) or overlaid records (where two or more patients' health information is combined into one record).

-According to an April 2021 report from the Patient ID Coalition – which includes the American Health Information Management Association (AHIMA) – having a national patient ID system is needed to “support the access, exchange, and use of electronic health information.”
+According to an April 2021 report from the Patient ID Now coalition – which includes the American Health Information Management Association (AHIMA) – having a national strategy on patient identification and matching is needed to “support the access, exchange, and use of electronic health information.”

 With the increased volume of COVID-19 lab results, for example, an article in the Journal of AHIMA recommends healthcare providers educate their staff about the “frequency of human error in patient identification—and how to guard against it.”

-How Patient ID could work in an ideal world:
+How a national strategy on patient ID could work in an ideal world:

-A lack of standardization of patient ID is not an issue that just affects the United States, and as the World Health Organization (WHO) notes in a May 2007 report.
-Issues with patient ID – such as patient misidentification — can lead to prescription errors.
+A lack of standardization of patient ID is not an issue that just affects the United States, as the World Health Organization (WHO) notes in a May 2007 report.
+Issues with patient ID, such as patient misidentification, can lead to prescription errors.

 According to WHO, a successful patient ID plan includes the following: